TEACHING

 • Modernist and contemporary poetry

-• Ecocriticism and environmental humanities
+• Ecocriticism, environmental humanities, and environmental ethics

-• American literature (modernist to contemporary)
+• Anglophone literature (Romantic to contemporary)

 • Practice-based teaching in poetry and ecopoetics